 Fundus images can assess treatment efficacy in terms of improvement of diabetic retinopathy post-treatment along with hard exudates resolution.

 Wide-field fundus images may provide early detection of diabetic retinopathy, especially if standard fundus images don’t show any diabetic retinopathy changes .

 Optical Coherence Tomography (OCT)

 OCT is the most important and accurate tool to diagnose diabetic macular edema, which precisely shows the location of macular thickening whether it is central or non-central and thus affects treatment decision.
 However, it worth noting that the relation between central macular thickness (CMT) and vision is modest .

 OCT is handy to document patterns of DME, which can be as diffuse thickening or presented with cystic spaces that have an oval or round shape with clear or non-clear content along with or without hard exudates which appear as hyperreflective foci which may precede the formation hard exudates.
-The presence of subretinal fluids, which has a favorable visual prognosis , diffuse thickening may hold a better prognosis when comparing it with another edema .
+The presence of subretinal fluids, which has a favorable visual prognosis , diffuse thickening may hold a better prognosis when comparing it with other types of edema .